Do you really understand how your credit card works?

 If you can’t achieve number one every month, then ensure you pay the minimum payment in full and on time.
 Aim to pay off more than the minimum repayment – the maximum amount you can afford to pay.

 This can be a major red flag to potential future lenders if/when you need to borrow for a mortgage, car etc. The Central Credit Register in the Republic of Ireland and th is a centralised system which stores information on all loans of €500 or more, including credit cards and even overdrafts.
 Lenders are legally obliged to consult this register when making a decision on whether to lend amounts of €2,000 and over to you.
 In Northern Ireland, Credit Reference Agencies provide this service to lenders.
 So if you know you will not have money at the end of the month to pay for a purchase you’re planning to put on your card, then don’t use the card!
 It’s as simple as that.

 Stay below your limit as much as you can at all times.
 Flying to close to your full credit limit on a frequent basis can be another red flag to lenders.
 A good rule of thumb is to keep your purchases to 30% of your credit limit, so for example, spending just €30/£30 a month on a card with a limit of €100/£100.

 In order to ensure you don’t miss payments and you are staying under your limit, track your spending every month.
 Sign up for an online credit card account if you have not already done so, and regularly log in to keep check on your spending.
 There are also apps you can use if you need more reminders!
 Getting and staying in this habit is crucial to healthy credit card use.

-*All findings references are contained in a national study commissioned by the Irish League of Credit Unions, and carried out by independent research company, i-Reach Insights, in December 2018.
-1,000 adults responded to this online survey.
+*All findings references are contained in a national study commissioned by the Irish League of Credit Unions, and carried out by independent research company, i-Reach Insights, in December 2021.